-On October 30, 1969, Canada and the Provinces of Manitoba, Saskatchewan, and Alberta entered into an agreement for the apportionment of interprovincial waters in the Prairie Provinces.
-Under Schedule C of the Agreement, the Prairie Provinces Water Board was reconstituted and given the responsibility for the administration of the Apportionment Agreement as well as other related duties.
+On October 30, 1969, Canada and the Provinces of Manitoba, Saskatchewan and Alberta entered into an agreement for the apportionment of interprovincial waters in the Prairie Provinces.
+Under Schedule C of the Master Agreement on Apportionment, the Prairie Provinces Water Board was reconstituted and given the responsibility for the administration of the Agreement as well as other related duties.